champierre/tm2scratch/README.md

   <img src="images/en/when_received_sound_label.png" />

-7.**NOTE** The camera image that is trained on the Teachable Machine is a square, whereas the camera image that appears on the Scratch stage is a horizontal rectangle.
+7. **NOTE** The camera image that is trained on the Teachable Machine is a square, whereas the camera image that appears on the Scratch stage is a horizontal rectangle.
 Note that the horizontal edges of the camera image are ignored, and the image in the center is used to recognize.
 (This is not a problem as long as the object to be judged is in the center of the image.)

 ## For Developers - How to run TM2Scratch extension on your computer